-Wrongful Death Attorney in Modesto, CA
+Wrongful Death Attorney in Placer, CA and Surrounding Areas

 Losing a loved one due to someone else’s negligence is a tragedy beyond measure.
 In this time of grief, you want and deserve justice—but climbing the legal mountain ahead of you can feel impossible.
 You need a skilled, compassionate, and dedicated attorney who will fight through the many obstacles that insurance representatives, corporate lawyers, and high-powered companies will try to throw in your way.

 Derek L. Casey has helped many California families hold negligent parties accountable for their actions.
 Our firm will not be intimidated by the tactics of insurance companies—and we won’t let them take advantage of your grief to get out of their liability.
 Instead, we’ll be your advocate, fighting for full compensation while you focus on healing and moving forward with your life.

 When to Hire a Personal Injury Attorney for Wrongful Death

 If someone you love was killed due to the actions (or lack of action) of another person, you should talk to a wrongful death attorney to review your case.
 We will investigate the circumstances to prove fault, advise you of your strongest legal options, determine your losses (both economic and non-economic), and do our very best to win maximum compensation for your family.

 Derek L. Casey has helped families receive compensation for wrongful deaths caused by many forms of negligence, including but not limited to:

 California’s Code of Civil Procedure § 377.60 states that certain surviving family members can work with a personal injury attorney to assert a wrongful death.
 You are eligible to file a claim if you are:

 - The spouse or domestic partner of the deceased